testcontainers/testcontainers-go/docs/features/wait/http.md

 - the HTTP request body to be sent.
 - the HTTP status code matcher as a function.
 - the HTTP response matcher as a function.
+- the HTTP headers to be used.
+- the HTTP response headers matcher as a function.
 - the TLS config to be used for HTTPS.
 - the startup timeout to be used in seconds, default is 60 seconds.
 - the poll interval to be used in milliseconds, default is 100 milliseconds.